-Beyond providing upfront information to future/new clients, though, the Duty to Provide Information to A Client also includes an ongoing obligation to provide updated information to clients.
+Beyond providing upfront information to future/new clients, though, the Duty to Provide Information to a Client also includes an ongoing obligation to provide updated information to clients.
 Specifically, a CFP professional has an ongoing obligation (the Code and Standards does not specify a precise number of days) to provide to the Client any information that is a Material change or update to the information required to be provided to the Client.
 Material changes to the advisor’s public disciplinary history or bankruptcy information must be disclosed to the Client within 90 days of when such an event occurs.

 Obtaining Informed Consent Of Disclosed Conflicts Of Interest For CFP Professionals

-The CFP Board’s new Standards of Conduct include a ‘fiduciary-at-all-times’ obligation to act in the Best Interests of the Client, including a Duty of Care to “act with the care, skill, prudence, and diligence, that a prudent professional would exercise in light of the Client’s goals, risk tolerance, objectives, and financial and personal circumstances”, and a Duty of Loyalty to “Place the interests of the Client above the interests of the CFP professional (and the CFP Professional’s Firm)”, and in situations where a conflict of interest is present, to either avoid the conflict or to properly manage the conflict of interest while disclosing it to the Client.
+The CFP Board’s new Code and Standards include a ‘fiduciary-at-all-times’ obligation to act in the Best Interests of the Client, including a Duty of Care to “act with the care, skill, prudence, and diligence, that a prudent professional would exercise in light of the Client’s goals, risk tolerance, objectives, and financial and personal circumstances”, and a Duty of Loyalty to “Place the interests of the Client above the interests of the CFP professional (and the CFP Professional’s Firm)”, and in situations where a conflict of interest is present, to either avoid the conflict or to properly manage the conflict of interest while disclosing it to the Client.

 Specifically, as it pertains to disclosure, the new rules require that: